Niwo1403/test-system/doc/developer manual.md

 <br><br>

 ## Run tests
+(here "tests" refer to automated software tests, not tests from "test" table, etc.)

 _Note: before running the application you have to [set up the environment](#setting-up-environment), in case you haven't done it already_
 - Using **PyCharm**: run all tests with _"Run all tests"_ [run configuration](https://www.jetbrains.com/help/pycharm/running-applications.html)